Melrose RFC: South of Scotland

 The following former Melrose players have represented South of Scotland at provincial level.

 Youth rugby

 There is an under 18s team called Melrose Wasps, formerly coached by the famous Jim Telfer and now by Jerry Brett and Nick Alston.
-This XV plays some of the very best XV's from clubs and schools in Scotland, as well as touring over seas (Monaco 2018).
+This XV plays some of the very best XV's from clubs and schools in Scotland, as well as touring overseas (Monaco 2018).

 Melrose rugby club also have an under-16, under-15, S2, S1, and then all primary ages groups however only start playing matches at Primary 4.
 The girls section - called the Queen Bees - involves girls from P4-P7.

 There is Avery strong partnership with catchment school Earlston HS.